4slimbu/limbook-api/README.md

 post = Post(user_id="id",content="my post")
 db.session.add(post)
 ```

+## Deployment: Heroku
+- Create new app in heroku
+- Add Postgresql and Redis as addons
+- Connect github to the app
+- Set config vars (secret_key, db url, mail credentials etc)
+- Create pipeline and add app to the pipeline
+- Choose auto-deploy master branch
+- Make sure both web and worker dyno are running:
+    heroku ps:scale web=1 worker=1

 ## Contribution
 If you want to contribute, just fork the repository and play around, create